Table of contents

 A lot of people underestimate the power of a great email signature.

-Think about it- every time you send an email, your email signature is right there, staring your recipient in the face.
+Think about it- every time you send a prospecting email, your email signature is right there, staring your lead right in the face.

 It’s like a mini-billboard for your business, and with the right design and message, you can use your email signature to increase brand awareness, promote your products or services, and even boost sales.